euwbah/musescore-xen-tuner/README.md

   - Tunes 7 nominals to 203.91cents, 294.13c, 498.04c, 701.96c, etc... respectively, representing the note names A, B, C, etc...
 (3-limit JI)
   - The last number sets equave to 1200c.
 - `bb.bb 129 bb b (113.685) # x 130 x.x`
-  - Declares a chain of accidentals two double-flats, triple-flat, double-flat, flat, natural/none, sharp, double-sharp, triple-sharp (let's just assume for now `130` is the accidental code for triple-sharp).
+  - Declares a chain of accidentals that goes: two double-flats, triple-flat, double-flat, flat, natural/none, sharp, double-sharp, triple-sharp, two double-sharps.
   - Each step in the flat/sharp direction lowers/raises the pitch by 113.685 cents respectively.
   - A chain of accidentals are mutually exclusive.
 That is, you cannot have two different accidentals within the same chain applied to the same note.
   - Declaring the chain of accidentals limits the search space of the 'transpose up/down to nearest pitch' function such that only the declared accidentals are regarded. (too many accidentals / nominals will cause lag.)
-- `35 \ (21.506) / 39`
+- `\.\ \ (21.506) / /./`
   - Declares a second chain of accidentals that go double-syntonic down (let's say it's accidental code `35` for now), syntonic down, natural/none, syntonic up, double-syntonic up (e.g. accidental code `39`) --- where each adjacent step in the accidental chain is 21.506 cents apart.
   - You can combine accidentals from different chains.